Franke (company): France

-Franke Foodservice Systems Americas, Inc. is based in Smyrna, Tennessee, in a office and warehousing facility located near the Smyrna Municipal Airport and a factory in Fayetteville, Tennessee.
+Franke Foodservice Systems Americas, Inc. is based in Smyrna, Tennessee, in an office and warehousing facility located near the Smyrna Municipal Airport and a factory in Fayetteville, Tennessee.
 The company was established in the 1970s with the purchase of a stainless steel manufacturer in the Philadelphia, Pennsylvania metro area.
 The company moved operations to Tennessee in 1998.
 The business was divided into two sister companies, Franke Foodservice Solutions and Franke Foodservice Supply, in 2016, before being merged back together into a single entity (Franke Foodservice Systems Americas) in 2019.

 The Americas division is focused on the manufacture and sale of custom stainless steel heated and refrigerated equipment for quick-service restaurant chains.